Our Lady of Guadalupe: Literature and film

 One notable reference in literature to the image and its alleged predecessor, the Aztec Earth goddess Tonantzin, is in Sandra Cisneros' short story "Little Miracles, Kept Promises", from her collection Woman Hollering Creek and Other Stories (1991).
 Cisneros' story is constructed out of brief notes that people give Our Lady of Guadalupe in thanks for favors received, which in Cisneros' hands becomes a portrait of an extended Chicano community living throughout Texas.
 "Little Miracles" ends with an extended narrative (pp. 124–129) of a feminist artist, Rosario "Chayo" de León, who at first did not allow images of La Virgen de Guadalupe in her home because she associated her with subservience and suffering, particularly by Mexican women.
 But when she learns that Guadalupe's shrine is built on the same hill in Mexico City that had a shrine to Tonantzin, the Aztec Earth goddess and serpent destroyer, Chayo comes to understand that there's a deep, syncretic connection between the Aztec goddess and the Mexican saint; together they inspire Chayo's new artistic creativity, inner strength, and independence.
-In Chayo's words, "I finally understood who you are.
+In Chayo's words: "I finally understood who you are.
 No longer Mary the mild, but our mother Tonantzin.
 Your church at Tepeyac built on the site of her temple" (128).

 The image and its alleged apparition was investigated several times, including in the 2013 documentary The Blood & The Rose, directed by Tim Watkins.

 Visual arts

 Drawing on the significance of Our Lady of Guadalupe in Chicano culture, many Chicano artists revere her image and visually reimagine the religious figure within a feminist and contemporary context.
 In addition to being a religious symbol, some Chicano artists view Our Lady of Guadalupe as an empowering feminist icon and a proclamation of Indigenous pride.
 However, these re-envisioned artworks have encountered controversy, as many artists have faced intense backlash from Catholic groups who view these artworks as "disrespectful and irreverent".
 One of the most famous controversies was sparked by Alma López's Our Lady digital collage, which later led to a book titled Our Lady of Controversy: Alma López's Irreverent Apparition.
 Chicano artists such as Yolanda López, Alma López, Margarita 'Mita' Cuaron, Ester Hernández, and Consuelo Jimenez Underwood, among others, have used Our Lady of Guadalupe's portrait to explore themes of repression, feminine strength, and to uplift women.

+La Virgen morena (The Dark Virgin) is a 1942 Mexican drama film directed by Gabriel Soria.